shurale85/accounts_on_flutter/README.md

 SPA to view accounts from Dynamic 365 CRM that is developed on flutter.
 # active features
- - Autentication and authorization via Azure platform
+ - Authentication and authorization via Azure platform
  - Requesting accounts
  - Displaying accounts on list and grid view
  - Filtering by AccountState and ProvinceOrCity fields